Raniz85/raniz.blog/src/posts/speaking-at-addo-2022/index.md

     - aws
     - speaking
 ---
-I'm going to be giving my talk on speeding up Java on AWS Lambda with Micronaut and GraalVM.
+I'm going to be giving my talk on speeding up Java on AWS Lambda with Micronaut and GraalVM at All Day DevOps on November 10.

 [All Day DevOps](https://alldaydevops.com) is an online conference by [SonaType](https://www.sonatype.com/) with 6 different tracks spanning 24 hours.